 Player security is a top priority - that's why Free-Lottery.net uses Secure Sockets Layer (SSL) protocol to encrypt data between your browser and the web server.
 All your sensitive information is stored on secure Free-Lottery.net servers which are also protected by firewalls ensuring they can only be accessed with appropriate authorisation.Back to Top

 You will only receive emails as and when they're needed.
-You'll generally receive emails reminding you to log in and check draw results, emails that let you know about matched numbers and emails telling you about updates to the site.
+You'll generally receive emails encouraging you to log into your account if you win an Extra Chance prize and emails telling you about updates to the site.

 Providing your personal information such as your name and birthday ensures that the Free Lottery can offer a level playing field for all players.
 Your date of birth verifies that you're old enough to play, while having your real name associated with your account is needed if you've won a prize and want to make a claim.
 If you provide your phone number, you can be contacted during the claims process in case any issues arise.

 These personal details also ensure that each person only has one account - it stops people gaming the system to take away prizes from other players.
 The players are Free Lottery's top priority, so the draws need to be completely fair.Back to Top

 21. How Can I Protect Myself Against Scams?

 The most important thing to remember is that you need to register an account with Free Lottery and verify your personal details before entering a draw.
 If you haven't registered and entered one of the draws, you can't play the Daily or Weekly games - and you can't win a prize.
 It's that simple.